gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 yarn why graphql
 ```

 A brute-force way of solving this is to delete your lock file, delete `node_modules` and re-install with `npm install --legacy-peer-deps`/`yarn install`.
+This only works though if your project is just `gatsby`, if you have a more complicated setup you might need to use features like `resolutions`.